- Books, Literature, and Writing»

 To this his father nodded then retreated to his chambers.
 Flynn's stout little mother stalled a moment, a look of concern for her only child ever plastered on her face.

 "As you would wish, my son."
 Her voice was sullen, as per usual when he gave this answer, but it was also lined with anger and incertitude.
-To his relief and regardless of his mother's underlying emotions, she slowly tip-toed down the hall to join his father in their quarters.
+To his relief and regardless of his mother's underlying emotions, she slowly tip-toed down the hall to join his father in their chamber.

 Turning to the mirror hanging on his wall above the writing desk, Flynn stole an especially long gaze at his own flawless profile (as was a part of his nightly regime).